veillette/physics-book/contents/ch4ExtendedTopics.md

 for all other forces.
 Friction, for example, is an electromagnetic force between atoms that may not actually touch.
 What is it that carries forces between objects?
-One way to answer this question is to imagine that a **force field**{: data-type="term" #import-auto-id3093199} surrounds whatever object creates the force.
+One way to answer this question is to imagine that a **force field**{: class="term" #import-auto-id3093199} surrounds whatever object creates the force.
 A second object (often called a *test object*) placed in this field will experience a force that is a function of location and other variables.
 The field itself is the “thing” that carries the force from one object to another.
 The